ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 ## Required tools and environments

   * Browser with developer tools, Firefox Developer Edition (recommended)
-  * Linux for the final task (cURL, jq, GNU Core Utilities...)
+  * Linux for the final task (`cURL`, `jq`, GNU Core Utilities...)

 ## Grading

 Points from the exercises count towards better grades than the passable grade 1, which is obtained by doing weekly quizzes.

+The bonus task is not counted toward the course's maximum possible points; it is extra and can compensate for other work.

 Task #|Points|Description|
 -----|:---:|-----------|